 A Message from the Dean of Yale College

-We hope that perusing the pages of this catalog will stir you to consider courses of study that you had never before imagined and lead you deeper into intellectual worlds you already have explored.
-The Blue Book represents the heart and soul of what the Yale faculty holds in promise for you.
+We hope that the blue book will stir you to consider courses of study that you had never before imagined and lead you deeper into intellectual worlds you already have explored.
+It represents the heart and soul of what the Yale faculty holds in promise for you.
 It comes to you with our best wishes for a successful year.

 Dean of Yale College